One of the things I get asked most often is how to write with personality. Witness exhibit A. And Exhibit B:

-The simple answer is to practice, but that’s not altogether useful on its own, right?
-Practice what?
+The simple answer is to practise, but that’s not altogether useful on its own, right?
+Practise what?
 How?
-How do you practice writing with personality when you don’t know what you need to be doing in the first place?
+How do you practise writing with personality when you don’t know what you need to be doing in the first place?

 I got a LiveJournal when I was 15.
 I used it to write whatever crap was going on inside my head.
 I used it to write stories I thought my friends would find funny.
 I copied other people’s styles of writing in there.
 I experimented.
 I wrote a whole lot of bullshit.
 And I’ve been doing that pretty consistently for 14 years.
 I mean, not always in my LiveJournal, because hey, I’m a grownup now – but writing a lot about whatever shit I felt like writing.
 I got used to writing.
 And then I got used to writing in my own voice.
 I’m hesitant to say ‘I found my voice’, because ugh, but yeah… that’s pretty much what happened.
 And it never would have done if I hadn’t started that LiveJournal.

 Write for an Audience (AKA ‘Thinking’ and ‘Editing’)

 I think the key for me was that I had a small, safe audience (go LiveJournal!).
 Only a handful of friends could read what I wrote, so I felt free to express myself openly.
 And the great thing about having the small audience was that I got feedback on what worked – what people enjoyed reading.
 People won’t necessarily tell you they love your writing style, but if you write something that gets a lot of comments and interaction, pay attention.